floriandejonckheere/utu-thesis/thesis/chapters/05-automated-modularization.typ

 Using the systematic literature review, we answered the following research question:

-*Research Question 2*: What are the existing approaches and tools for automated modularization of monolith codebases?
+*Research Question 2*: What are the existing approaches and tools for automated microservice candidate identification in monolith codebases?

 The motivation for the research question is discussed in @introduction.